PeculiarVentures/node-webcrypto-p11/README.md

     vendors: []     // list of vendor files, optional }
 ```

+The threat model is defined in terms of what each possible attacker can achieve.
+The list is intended to be exhaustive.

+### Assumptions

+TODO: ADD ASSUMPTIONS

+### Threats From A node-webcrypto-ossl Defect

+TODO: ADD THREATS FROM HANCOCK SERVICE COMPROMISE

+### Threats From Weak Cryptography

+TODO: ADD THREATS FROM WEAK CRYPTOGRAPHY

+### Threats From Improper use of Cryptography

+TODO: ADD THREATS FOR IMPROPER USE OF CRYPTOGRAPHY

 ## Bug Reporting
 Please report bugs either as pull requests or as issues in the issue tracker.
 Backwater has a full disclosure vulnerability policy.
 Please do NOT attempt to report any security vulnerability in this code privately to anybody.